Hands of a guy on laptop keyboard

 Published on 04 March 2016

-Updated on 05 April 2024
+Updated on 03 July 2024

-Random legislative amendment generator A two-column headline in an Italian newspaper has reminded me this morning of the hidden transformative powers of IT for our political process.
+A two-column headline in an Italian newspaper has reminded me this morning of the hidden transformative powers of IT for our political process.

 Will IT-generated popular initiatives destroy the Swiss direct-democratic system?

 The inflation of constitutional initiatives has shaken the country badly.
-These proposals are often grounded in the preventive philosophy of the “precautionary principle,” which demands action when faced with a poorly understood risk.
+These proposals are often grounded in the preventive philosophy of the ‘precautionary principle’, which demands action when faced with a poorly understood risk.
 Fear and emotionalism prevail – fanned by IT.

 The structural danger of IT

 A political system relies on procedures to slow down the political process from sudden action based on an emotional flare-up to a deliberative process.
-Pacing the decision is essential for achieving a complex judgment.
+Pacing the decision is essential for achieving a complex judgement.

 With its infinite possibilities and fulminant speed, IT tends to background the role of time in our mental, social, and political processes.
 It creates the illusion of instant and perfect knowledge.
 It caters to the illusion of omnipotence and of time standing still.
 Life is the creative process of slowing down or even temporarily reversing entropy and the second law of thermodynamics.
 Life and social life need time to survive and evolve.
 In my view, the West’s greatest sin is the sin against time (it goes back to Plato, who dreamt of timeless forms).
 IT hurries us into temptation.